Alternatives to Payday Loans

 If your employer allows it, work a few extra hours to get some overtime pay.

 If you have a hobby or skill that's in demand, offer your services to people in exchange for money.
-Erin Huffstetler, Guide to Frugal Living, has an extensive list of hobbies that earn money.
+Author Erin Huffstetler, in her Guide to Frugal Living, has an extensive list of hobbies that earn money.

 In effect, this is the same thing as a payday loan, but without the excessive fees and loan trap.
 Talk to someone in your human resource department about an advance on your next paycheck.
 Keep in mind that getting an advance will lower your next paycheck.
 Some employers even give loans that can be repaid in increments over multiple pay periods, lessening the effect on your take-home pay.